 India doesn’t have that best-friend thing with any country, though some say we do have a genuine connection with Russia and Israel.

 We see how India completed several civil projects in Afghanistan over the last 20 years but didn’t forge a friendship.
 One can’t force friendship – it’s like college roommates, some are merely roommates while some become friends for life.
 What we had going with Afghanistan is closer to the former.

-As an Indian I feel a niggling unease, as if the Ghori-Prithviraj interactions in the two Battles of Tarain 1000 years ago might be re-enacted anytime.
+Treaties, pacts, partnerships, MoUs, promises and assurances don’t carry quite the same meaning and sanctity in all cultures.
+People with fewer scruples may use them as expedients, bait, or devices to achieve immediate goals.
 The US is either as innocent as a child getting into a car with the ‘nice’ man he just met, or incredibly stupid, or there’s a clever foreign policy that is beyond the understanding of ordinary mortals, or there’s a conspiracy involved.
 It’s hard to believe the US didn’t know where its ‘aid’ was going for twenty years.

-Perhaps the aftermath of the 20-year Afghan war is to Americans what our 1000-year history of being under relentless attack is to us, hopefully making them a little more circumspect in future while dealing with people who live by a different set of ethics.
+Perhaps the aftermath of the 20-year Afghan war is to Americans what our 1000-year history of being under relentless attack is to us, hopefully making them a little more circumspect in future while dealing with people who live by a different set of rules.